sillsdev/ptx2pdf/docs/documentation/styling.md

 ```
 Will add the small-caps and slant features and remove any embolden feature
 currently in force, but as no `=[...]` is given, no change will be made to `extend` or other features.

+### Special rules for extend
+Normally, if a feature such as `slant` is included in a paragraph style and
+then specified in the `+[features]` of a character style, then the character
+style's `slant` setting will take priority.
+One exception to this is `extend`,
+where it is assumed that the correct behaviour is to
+maintain the visual relationship between characters outside and inside the
+character style, and thus the final result is the *multiplication* of the
+`extend` parameters.
+If previous `extend` has been removed (`-[extend] +[extend=1.2]` or
+`=[extend=1.2]`) then there is no pre-existing value to multiply with.

+If a pre-press paragraph balancing / fitting rule is in place (`\p^95`), then
+this applies (multiplies) all styles in the paragraph, so that it can be of use no matter
+what styles have been applied or where.
+If it is desired to **not** rescale the text for some reason, then the old method of
+setting the `extend` value in the stylesheet to shrink/expand a custom paragraph
+style can be used. (e.g. `p_95` with has a stylesheet-defined `extend` feature).
+The parameter give this way *can* be overridden by character style.